subhojit777/imag/doc/src/03010-conventions.md

 ## Store and Entry functionality

 A `Entry` does not offer much functionality by itself.
-So its the job of libraries to _extend_ their functionality.
+So its the job of libraries to _extend_ its functionality.
 This should never be done by wrapping the `Entry` type itself but by providing and implementing an extension trait on it.